 A breathtaking view from the windy Hai Van Pass.
 There is a train road passing along the 2,000-mile-long coastline of Vietnam through this pass.

 3. Hanoi, the country’s capital is a cultural hub.
 The city is a nice amalgamation of old and new, of modern office blocks interleaving with yellow colonial-era buildings

 The Presidential Palace in Hanoi is the official home of Vietnam’s president.
 Completed in 1906 by French architect Auguste Henri Vildieu, this palace is named as one of the most beautiful presidential palaces around the world.

 4. Vietnam is also known for its vibrant food scenes, especially in big cities like Hanoi, Saigon, and Da Nang

 Pho may be the best well-known dishes in Vietnam.
 You can find this tasty food in every corner of the country.
-It comes with tender noodle, soft beef, numerous of chopped herbs, and delicious hot broth.
+It comes with tender noodles, soft beef, numerous chopped herbs, and delicious hot broth.

 5. Visitors love to try Bun Cha, a dish that Anthony Bourdain shared with President Obama during his visit to Hanoi….

 Bun Cha is a traditional food of Hanoi.
 The locals have it mostly on their lunch.
-Pork is marinated in an hour with shallots, garlic, fish sauce, and black pepper then charcoal-grilled.
-They place the smoky pork slices on a bowl, pour over a diluted savory fish sauce.
-It is served with noodle and fresh herbs.
+Pork is marinated for an hour with shallots, garlic, fish sauce, and black pepper then charcoal-grilled.
+They place the smoky pork slices in a bowl, and pour over a diluted savory fish sauce.
+It is served with noodles and fresh herbs.

 6. … or sit on a low chair, take small sips of Ca Phe Sua Da (Vietnamese Iced Coffee) while watching the local life passing by